2017-18 Annual Report (text version)

 Human Resources Committee

-The Human Resources Committee has responsibility for:
+The Human Resources Committee has responsibility for a range of human resource matters, including:

 Funding and Markets Committee